 Tattoo aftercare is important to prevent irritation, infection, and other complications that can arise.
-After the completion of your tattoo, the artist will wrap it with a bandage or plastic wrap to act as a barrier between your skin and clothing.
+After completing your tattoo, the artist will wrap it with a bandage or plastic wrap to act as a barrier between your skin and clothing.
 It is also done to prevent bacteria from getting into the skin.
 Once it is safe to remove the bandage, usually around two to three hours, you can wash the area with hypoallergenic or unscented antibacterial soap.
-Pat it dry with a paper town and add an unscented moisturizer to hydrate the skin.
+Pat, it dry with a paper town and add an unscented moisturizer to hydrate the skin.
 You will repeat this process for the days and weeks to come.
 You want to allow the tattoo to breathe and avoid sun exposure or submerging the body art in water.
-Remember that everyone heals at different rates and how fast you heal will depend on your tattoo’s placement, the detailing, and size.
+Remember that everyone heals at different rates, and how fast you heal will depend on your tattoo’s placement, detailing, and size.

 Tattoo Pain Chart FAQs